 The short answer to this is that there is no right or wrong answer.
 Both are good and can add value if you have found the right one for your needs!
 It all depends on your rapport and comfort and the trust you have in a person.
-This is a long-term relation, possibly throughout your life and could be even future generations, so should be done carefully.
-When selecting a planner, do take some time understanding the background qualification and the experience.
-Two qualifications such as a Certified Financial Planner (CFP) and Chartered Wealth Manager (CWM) certainly do add a lot of credibility to the planner, though both certifications have different role and purpose, they provide a lot of emphasis on good structured planning.
+This is a long-term relation, possibly throughout your life and could be even future generations, so it should be done carefully.
+When selecting a planner, do take some time to understand the background qualification and the experience.
+Two qualifications such as a Certified Financial Planner (CFP) and Chartered Wealth Manager (CWM) certainly do add a lot of credibility to the planner.
+Though both certifications have different role and purpose, they provide a lot of emphasis on well structured planning.

-I had my own financial planner for many years while I was working in corporate life.
-While being from the finance and specifically working in the mutual fund industry, I had all the theoretical understanding required for my own investments, what I lacked was not having dedicated time for doing research at the industry, category and fund level to make the best determination for me.
+I had my financial planner for many years while I was working in corporate life.
+While being from the finance and specifically working in the mutual fund industry, I had all the theoretical understanding required for my investments.
+What I lacked was not having dedicated time for researching at the industry, category, and fund level to make the best determination for me.
 Therefore, I was happy to outsource to someone I trusted and who could do it for me.

-Look at your advisor as a friend with whom you can share your aspirations, fears, etc. Sometimes, I wonder the similarity of our job with a doctor.
-You would agree that when we talk to our family doctor about any ailments, then it in our own interest that we are transparent and open as if he does not have complete information, the diagnosis can be faulty.
+Look at your advisor as a friend with whom you can share your aspirations, fears, etc. Sometimes, I wonder about the similarity of our job with a doctor.
+You would agree that when we talk to our family doctor about any ailments, then it is our interest that we are transparent and open.
+If he does not have complete information, the diagnosis can be faulty.
 Similarly, a financial advisor also does a similar role and has a fiduciary responsibility.
-If we do not provide timely and accurate information, the financial assessment can be faulty and therefore the recommendation which can have a detrimental impact on your personal financial planning.
+If we do not provide timely and accurate information, the financial assessment can be faulty.
+Therefore the recommendation which can have a detrimental impact on your financial planning.

 Wishing you all the best in your journey towards financial planning which can help you achieve all your goals.
 I will be happy to answer any of your questions.
-My contact details are provided on this website.
+My contact details are provided on my website www.financialradiance.com.
 Please also do read my other blogs which I have written on a variety of topics.